The Heelers Diaries

 Had it been Richard Dawkins himself listening in, I could hardly have looked more guilty.

-This ended only when Freya arrived with a book called I Love Mum, and indicated by dint of repeated tuggings and proddings that I should read it to her.
+This ended only when Lisa arrived with a book called I Love Mum, and indicated by dint of repeated tuggings and proddings that I should read it to her.

 I hadn't had time with the toddler before and was rather pleased that she would seek me out.